PSY222/PSY222/README.md

 <!---
 PSY222/PSY222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 ---> I'm planning to conduct some experimental mini projects in Project A file!
-Worspace file is mostly my basic python practicing file